 Religion historically has been a major influence on the social identity and values of America.
-Europeans fled to the U.S. to escape religious oppression from the Church of England.
-This result established America's foundational values of separation of church and state and the promotion of religious freedom.
-Now, America is the home of more than 900 denominations of faith.
+Europeans fled to the U.S. to escape religious oppression from the Church of England resulting in America establishing foundational values of separation of church and state and the promotion of religious freedom.
+Today America is home to more than 900 denominations of faith.